 Yet I felt Jesus elsewhere, too.
 I met him in the men with whom I sometimes shared park benches.
 I felt him in some of the poems I wrote, page after page of impossible-to-read script, the writing of which was unmistakably salvational, like being picked up by powerful winds and slung across the sky.
 I felt Jesus in the zendo at the Vermont Zen Center, in the guitar I carried everywhere.
 I felt him in the arms of those friends who stole into my life like beneficent thieves.

 And somewhere in all that – hanging out with priests and monks, putting aside the booze, getting an apartment, publishing poems – the call to join a monastery just sort of . . . faded.
 It wasn’t like I made a decision to let it go.
 It was more like one day I woke up and the woman I would marry was sleeping beside me.
 We were lawyers who spent our free time hiking and biking and baking bread and reading the thousands of books we hauled out of used book stores.
 And one morning we decided to have kids.
-You know, sometimes a thousand lifetimes pass in just a couple of years.
+Sometimes a thousand lifetimes pass in just a couple of years.

 When I met Chrisoula, I began to write a series of poems called “In the Country of Turtles.”
 Turtles are my totem animal, even though I appear to have very little in common with them.
-They are still some of my favorite writing.
+Those poems are still some of my favorite writing.
 But like every writing project, they eventually faded.
 Somewhere between the wedding and the first time I sat second chair at trial, those poems fell away.

 Then, one night, a few weeks after my daughter Sophia was born, I couldn’t sleep and went outside with the dog.
 I wrote this poem on the back of a gas receipt: